-If you operate a business directly out of your home, you probably enjoy many benefits, including the convenience of accessibility, gas savings, reduced travel, less wear and tear on the car, etc. But how exactly do you maintain a work-life balance in your home office without feeling like you need to get the laundry done, answer the door, fend off the distractions of TV, or take the dog out?
+If you operate a business or work from home, you probably enjoy many benefits, including the convenience of accessibility, gas savings, reduced commute time, less wear and tear on the car, and more.
+But how exactly do you maintain a work-life balance in your home office without feeling like you need to get the laundry done, answer the door, fend off distractions like TV, or take the dog out for a walk?
 A huge solution to office productivity lies in the way your office space is designed.
-Here are 5 tips for a productive and functional home office space:
+Here are five home office ideas to increase your productivity.

-5. Establish a professional boundary within your home.
+5. Establish a professional boundary for working from home

-Try to create a routined work schedule at home, just as you would if you were going into a corporate office.
-Studies show that if you set specific “opening” and “closing” office times, as well as routine break hours, you’re more likely to stay on track and less likely to procrastinate.
+Try to create a routine work schedule at home, just as you would if you were going into a corporate office.
+Studies show that if you set specific “opening” and “closing” times, as well as routine break hours, you’re more likely to stay on track and less likely to procrastinate.
 One of the toughest boundaries to create while working from home is between your professional life and family.
-Make sure your office has a door and consider making a sign to hang on the outside of it during your busy hours to avoid disruptions.
+Make sure your office has a door and consider making a sign to hang on it during your busy hours to avoid disruptions.